A universal approximation theorem and its applications to vector lattice theory: Applications to vector lattice theory

 \subsection{Acknowledgements}

 The authors would like to thank Vladimir Troitsky for valuable conversations on the topic of the paper, Karim Boulabiar for bringing Corollary \ref{sw} to the authors' attention and Timur Oikhberg for assistance with Remark \ref{timur}, and in particular bringing \cite[Proposition 3.8]{dhp} to the authors' attention.
+The first author was supported by Pacific Institute for the Mathematical Sciences.
+The second author was supported by an NSERC discovery grant.

 \begin{bibsection} \begin{biblist}

 \bib{AT:17}{article}{ author={Adeeb,Samer}, author={Troitsky, Vladimir G.}, title={Locally piecewise affine functions and their order structure}, journal={Positivity}, volume={21}, date={2017}, number={1}, pages={213--221}, }